shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 For example, you decide to modify the News extension and uninstall `shoutem.news` and only have your extension installed, `{{ site.example.devName }}.news`.
 This will cause issues with `shoutem.rss-news` because it depends on `shoutem.news`.

 After doing so, the Builder preview will fail, but locally your app will function as intended.
-This is because the extension directory for `{{ site.example.devName }}.news` is still called `shoutem.news`.
-You will have to either rename it or re-clone the app.
+This is because your local extension directory for `{{ site.example.devName }}.news` is still called `shoutem.news`, while the Builder only has `{{ site.example.devName }}.news`.
+You will have to either rename the extension directory or re-clone the app.

 ```ShellSession
 $ shoutem clone --dir "Fresh Clone"